openforis/sepal-doc/docs/source/feature/aoi_selector.rst

 Area of interest selection
 ==========================

-In most SEPAL modules, the first mandatory input is the area of interest (AOI), which will be used as a boundary to cut the processes and its outputs.
+In most SEPAL modules, the first mandatory input is the area of interest (AOI), used as a boundary to cut the processes and its outputs.

-Depending on if you are using the default :btn:`<fa-solid fa-globe>` **Process recipes** or :btn:`<fa-solid fa-wrench>` custom **Applications**, you will find different user interfaces.
+If you are using the default :btn:`<fa-solid fa-globe>` **Process recipes** or :btn:`<fa-solid fa-wrench>` custom **Applications**, you will find different user interfaces.

 .. _Recipe_AOI:

 Recipe AOI
 ^^^^^^^^^^

-The recipes are accessible through the orange :btn:`<fa-solid fa-globe>` globe icon located on the left side of the SEPAL interface.
+Recipes are accessible through the orange :btn:`<fa-solid fa-globe>` globe icon located on the left side of the SEPAL interface.

-For many of the recipes, an AOI has to be selected.
+For many recipes, an AOI has to be selected.
 Locate the AOI selection button in the lower-right corner.
 Select the :guilabel:`AOI` button to open the selection window.

 .. thumbnail:: ../_images/feature/aoi_selector/no_parameters.png
     :title: The five tabs to set up SEPAL optical mosaic parameters